ntt-omw/hld-doc/sonic-fpmsyncd-nhg/hld_fpmsyncd-NTT.md

 ```

 ##### Single NextHops
-For Single NextHops, ensure next hop group is not created.
+For Single NextHop, ensure next hop group is not created.

 Add route

-1. Create static route or bgp with 1 or more not ECMP routes (which cause zebra to send `RTM_NEWNEXTHOP`)
+1. Create static route or bgp with 1 routes
 2. Confirm `APPL_DB` entries are created as expected

 Sample of APPL_DB output result when Add route.